Azure

 - a resource group (default

-These resources are created with createOrUpdate and reused across leases.
-Per-lease provisioning creates only the public IP, NIC, VM, and OS disk.
-The shared vnet, subnet, and NSG are Azure regional resources.
-When reusing an existing shared resource group, set azure.location / CRABBOX_AZURE_LOCATION to the same region as the existing vnet and NSG, or choose distinct azure.vnet, azure.subnet, and azure.nsg names for a new region.
+These resources are created with createOrUpdate and reused across leases; per-lease provisioning creates only the public IP, NIC, VM, and OS disk.
+The vnet, subnet, and NSG are regional.
+When reusing an existing shared resource group, set azure.location / CRABBOX_AZURE_LOCATION to the same region as the existing vnet and NSG, or pick distinct azure.vnet, azure.subnet, and azure.nsg names for a new region.

 #VPN / Private Network

-When connecting through a VPN to the Azure virtual network, set azure.network: private in config or CRABBOX_AZURE_NETWORK=private in the environment.
-This tells Crabbox to use the VM's NIC private IP (e.g. 10.42.0.4) instead of the public IP for SSH connectivity.
+When you reach the Azure virtual network over a VPN, set azure.network: private in config or CRABBOX_AZURE_NETWORK=private in the environment.
+Crabbox then uses the VM NIC's private IP (e.g. 10.42.0.4) instead of the public IP for SSH connectivity.

 azure: